 A telescope is, basically, an instrument that allows us to observe and study astronomical objects in different frequencies of the electromagnetic spectrum, from gamma-rays to low-frequency radio waves (including visible wavelength).
 Based on the wavelength and frequency of light they detect, telescopes can be classified into different types.
 But, before we dig deep into this matter, let’s take a brief look at the history of telescopes.

-The earliest known telescope in the human history appeared back in 1608 in the Netherlands and was supposedly invented by a Dutch eyeglass maker Hans Lippershey.
-However, the name ‘telescope’ was non-existent until 1611, when it was conceived by a Greek chemist and mathematician Giovanni Demisiani.
+The earliest known telescope in history appeared back in early 1600 in the Netherlands and was supposedly invented by a Dutch eyeglass maker Hans Lippershey.
+However, the name ‘telescope’ was non-existent until 1611 and was conceived by a Greek mathematician Giovanni Demisiani.

-By 1610, the Italian polymath Galileo Galilei had already developed his own improved version of the telescope with which he discovered four of the Galilean moons.
-Then around late 1660s, Issac Newton designed the first ever reflecting telescope, which is now known as the Newtonian reflector.
+By 1610, the Italian polymath Galileo Galilei had already developed his own improved version of the telescope, with which he later discovered four of the Galilean moons.
+Then around the late 1660s, Issac Newton designed the first-ever reflecting telescope, which is now known as the Newtonian reflector.

 The Electromagnetic Spectrum

 For the next three hundred years or so, telescopes operated solely on the visible light spectrum thus restricting the amount of available information.
 These telescopes are generally called optical telescopes.
 It was not until the mid-1900s that telescopes capable of operating in different EM wavelengths were developed.

 Not all telescopes are located on the earth’s surface.
 Yes, that’s correct.
 A number of advanced telescopes are, in fact, orbiting around the earth in space.
 These space telescopes gather light with wavelengths that are, either partially, or completely blocked by the earth’s atmosphere.

 1. Optical Telescopes